benalewis/Game/README.txt

-This is a OpenGL 3D Game
+This is a OpenGL 3D Game to serve as my assessment for the Semester 2 Games Development module as an extension of the first.

-Currently only builds on VS2012 as far as I've tested.

 Libraries Used: